Monday, 5 January 2015

 This was a lesson for everyone.
 Hadhrat Moulana رَحْمَةُ اللهِ عَلَيْهِ was bringing to our attention the great need to bear the responsibility or blame of whatever we do. …Till the person does not take responsibility, his Islaah (reformation) will not be made.
 Regrettably, we don’t and we won’t take responsibility of our actions.
 Sometimes we refuse to acknowledge that we are doing something wrong or that there is a weakness in us.
 There is denial.
 We find this same denial with many drug addicts, alcoholics and others.
 As long as the person is in a state of denial, he or she does not take help.

 If a sick person is in denial, the person will not seek treatment.
 Similarly, a person is spiritually sick – he has an anger problem or he cannot control his gaze, but he says: “I don’t have any problem.” …This denial makes Islaah very difficult.
 Once a person acknowledges there is a problem, then that is half the battle won and half way to solving the problem.
-If a person admits he has faults and weaknesses and he goes to a Sheikh, for this purpose, there will be Islaah, Insha-Allah. …Unfortunately, some go for worldly reasons, such as obtaining Khilafat, and not with a sincere intention.
+If a person admits he has faults and weaknesses and he goes to a Sheikh for this purpose, there will be Islaah, Insha-Allah. …Unfortunately, some go for worldly reasons, such as obtaining Khilafat, and not with a sincere intention.

 Sometimes there is stubbornness in our stance that we are right – when, in fact, we are wrong.
 If there is a car accident, each party blames the other.
 The other driver was at fault.
-Most drivers will declare that they were abiding by the rules and regulations and are blameless – despite driving through the red traffic light, or speeding, or violating some other traffic law.
+Most drivers will declare that they were abiding by the rules and regulations and are blameless – despite driving through the red traffic light, speeding or violating some other traffic law.

 If there is a fight between husband and wife, the husband will say: “She is the problem.”
 And the wife will say: “He is the problem.” …Do we ever hear anyone saying: “I am to blame.
 I am the problem.”? …And this is where the problem lies.
-Most people are not truthful and sincere enough, nor humble to take the blame, when in the wrong.
+Most people are not truthful and sincere enough, nor humble to take the blame when in the wrong.
 Between brothers and sisters, other family members, or in business dealings, if any problems arise, the same scenario is found.
 We are not prepared to accept responsibility; rather we blame the other party.

 People, in general, have this great weakness of shifting responsibility to others and are very quick to blame everyone else, seeking to absolve themselves. …If anything goes wrong, we look for someone to blame.
 If anything goes right, we are in the front line to take the credit.
 This is a common weakness and is a very serious matter.
 It is a sickness if we think that everyone else is wrong and we are always right.